ElektraInitiative/libelektra/doc/tutorials/cmerge.md

 For configuration files in the context of package upgrades:

-- `their` is the current version of the maintainer's copy,
+- `their` is the current version of the maintainer's copy of a configuration file,
-- `base` is the previous version of the maintainer's copy.
+- `base` is the previous version of the maintainer's copy of the configuration file.
-- `our` is the user's copy, derived from `base`
+- `our` is the user's copy of the configuration file, derived from `base`

 ## Options